tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_editing_javadoc.md

 {% include random_ad.html %}

-In this exercise, you'll make some edits to the Javadoc tags and see how they get rendered in the output.

-## Make some edits

-Make some edits to a class and method.
+{% include callout.html title="Activity" type="primary" content="Make some edits to a class and method.
 Then regenerate the Javadoc and find your changes.
+See how they get rendered in the output." %}